Twin tragedies give survivor a new face - News 12 Now

 It was two days before Christmas in 2006 when Andy Sandness reached a breaking point.

-He’d been sad and drinking too much lately.
+He’d been sad and drinking too much at that time.
 That night after work while “super, super depressed,” he grabbed a rifle from a closet.
 He stared at it for a while, then put a round in the chamber.
 He positioned the barrel beneath his chin, took a deep breath and pulled the trigger.

 Instantly, he knew he’d made a terrible mistake.
 When the police arrived, an officer who was a friend cradled him in his arms as Sandness begged, “Please, please don’t let me die!
 I don’t want to die!”